A Guide to Digital Transformation

 There are lots of risks to DX because it’s a major project.
 They include:

-Like any agent of change, leaders may choose to dismiss the importance of digital transformation as being a ‘fad’ and instead choose to stick their heads in the sand.
+Like any agent of change, leaders may choose to dismiss the importance of digital transformation as being a fad.

 Conflicting IT strategies